not-chciken/FloppyFloat/README.md

 which break IEEE 754 compliance by not setting floating point exception flags in certain cases.

 Currently, FloppyFloat is able to mimic x86 SSE, ARM64, and RISC-V FP characteristics.
-It should work on several host systems (the system that is executing the simulation), including x64, ARN, RISC-V, PowerPC, etc.
+It should work on several host systems (the system that is executing the simulation), including x86, ARM, RISC-V, PowerPC, etc.
 FloppyFloat also does not rely on global state/variables, which allows it to easily model heterogeneous systems.

 ## How Much Faster Is It?